 National Data Guardian for Health and Social Care

 The National Data Guardian for Health and Social Care was set up by the Health and Social Care (National Data Guardian) Act 2018 to promote the provision of advice and guidance about the processing of health and adult social care data in England.
 The Act imposes a duty on public bodies within the health and adult social care sector (and private organisations who contract with them to deliver health or adult social care services) to have regard to the National Data Guardian’s guidance.
 The Guardian has conducted a consultation on proposed work which is now closed but the details and response are available here.
+In April 2020, it published a statement on data sharing during the Covid-19 emergency.

 Government departments and other NDPBs